INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: Introduction

 \section{Introduction}

 Robots are gradually, but surely entering into our daily life.
-To become effective human helpers, robots must understand our physical world through visual perception and interact with humans through natural languages.
-Consider the robot task of following a human instruction to retrieve an object from a cluttered kitchen table (\figref{fig:motivation}).
-This seemingly simple task presents multiple challenges: \begin{itemize} \item Infer the target object among other occluding objects from input language expressions and images; \item Infer object blocking relationships from images; \item Synthesize a multi-step plan to ask questions, if necessary, to disambiguate the target object, and retrieve it successfully despite other obstructing objects. \end{itemize} Advances in deep learning provide powerful neural network (NN) models to process complex visual and language inputs and thus address the first two challenges.
+To become effective human helpers, robots have to understand our physical world through visual perception and interact with humans through natural language.
+Consider the robot task of following a human verbal instruction to retrieve an object from a cluttered kitchen table (\figref{fig:motivation}).
+This seemingly simple task presents multiple challenges: \begin{itemize} \item Infer the target object among other occluding objects from the input language instruction and images; \item Infer object blocking relationships from images; \item Synthesize a multi-step plan to disambiguate the target object by asking questions and retrieve the target despite other obstructing objects. \end{itemize} Advances in deep learning have yielded powerful neural network (NN) models to process complex visual and language inputs, addressing the first two challenges.
 However, they alone are not sufficient for two main reasons.
-First, visual inputs are complex and noisy, which invariably cause errors in perceptual processing.
+Firstly, visual inputs are complex and noisy, leading to errors in perceptual processing.
 Cluttered scenes are inherently \textit{partially observable} and exacerbate the difficulty of perceptual processing.
 For example, the target object may not be detected at all because of visual occlusions (\figref{fig:motivation}\subfig a).
-Second, despite their richness, human languages are sometimes ambiguous.
-Two distinct objects may perfectly match the language specification (\figref{fig:motivation}\subfig b).
+Secondly, despite their richness, human languages are sometimes ambiguous.
+Two distinct objects may both match the language specification (\figref{fig:motivation}\subfig b).
 A natural question then arises: \textit{How can we harness the power of these learned NN models for perceptual and language processing and achieve robust robot performance?}